motopress/getwid/readme.txt

 == Changelog ==

+= 1.5.3, Mar 30 2020 =
+* Optimized the blocks to better handle styles and scripts loading.

 = 1.5.2, Mar 13 2020 =
 * Added the ability to exclude posts and a current post in Custom Post Type and related blocks.
 * Fixed an issue in terms relation of Custom Post Type and related blocks.